 The law stipulates additional requirements in the methods for distributing funds when the appropriation is at or above \$2.25 billion (Section 2604(a)(2)(B)).
-At this level all of the provisions specified in the Tier II allocation methodology are in place, including the change in the formula factors and the hold-harmless level.
+At this level, all of the provisions specified in the Tier II allocation methodology are in place, including the change in the formula factors and the hold-harmless level.
 In addition, a new hold-harmless rate is applied.
 That is, for all appropriation levels at or above \$2.25 billion, states that would have received less than 1% of a total \$2.25 billion appropriation must be allocated the percentage they would have received at a \$2.14 billion appropriation level.
-(This assumes the new percentage is greater than the percentage originally calculated at the hypothetical \$2.25 billion appropriation).
+(This assumes the percentage at \$2.14 billion is greater than the percentage originally calculated at the hypothetical \$2.25 billion appropriation; this is not true for all states that receive less than 1% of the \$2.25 billion appropriation.)
 This hold-harmless rate ensures a state specific share of the total available funds.
 The allocations to the states with the greatest proportional funding share increases are then ratably reduced again, using the methodology described in the Tier II discussion, until there is no funding shortfall.

 The application of the hold-harmless rate creates another layer of discontinuity in the allocation rates.
 Column (d) in Table 1 reports the estimated allotment of funds that each state receives when the regular appropriation is at \$2.25 billion after the hold-harmless rate is applied.
-Column (e) reports the actual allotment of funds that each state received for FY2006 where the regular appropriation was \$2.48 billion.
-This column reflects the recision required by P.L.
-109-148.
-(Both Training and Technical Assistance and the Leveraging/REACH funds were reduced by 1%.)
-Column (f) reports the estimated allotment of funds that each state receives when the regular appropriation is at \$3.0 billion.
-This column reflects the recision Column (g) reports the estimated allotment of funds that each state receives when the regular appropriation is at \$4.0 billion.
-Column (h) reports estimated allotment of funds that each state receives when the regular appropriation is at \$5.1 billion (the amount authorized by P.L.
+Column (e) reports the estimated allotment each state would receive at an appropriation of \$2.25 billion.
+Column (f) reports the estimated allotment of funds that each state would receive when the regular appropriation is at \$3.0 billion.
+Column (g) reports the estimated allotment of funds that each state would receive when the regular appropriation is at \$4.0 billion.
+Column (h) reports estimated allotment of funds that each state would receive when the regular appropriation is at \$5.1 billion (the amount authorized by P.L.
 109-58).